-All students in grades 3-10 who attend publicly funded school programs are required to participate in statewide assessments.
+All students in grades 3-8 and 10 who attend publicly funded school programs are required to participate in the MCAS statewide assessment.
 A relatively small number of students with disabilities take the MCAS-Alt if they are unable to take regular MCAS tests, even with accommodations.

-The decision to participate in an alternate assessment is made each year in each subject by the student's IEP team, of which parents are an important member.
-Or it may be included in a student's 504 plan.
+The decision to participate in an alternate assessment is made each year in each subject by the student's IEP team, which includes parents/guardians.
 Most students who take the alternate assessment receive individualized instruction that has been substantially modified from the instruction other students receive.
-Please also be aware that participation in the MCAS-Alt may eventually delay, or otherwise affect, your child's ability to earn a high school diploma.
+Please be aware that participation in the MCAS-Alt may eventually delay, or otherwise affect, your child's ability to earn a high school diploma.

 Why include students with disabilities in the MCAS and MCAS-Alt?
 It's the law.

 State and federal laws require the participation of all students in statewide assessments.
 The alternate assessment allows students with significant disabilities who cannot take regular MCAS tests to "show what they know" and to receive instruction at a level that is challenging and attainable.

-The MCAS helps to determine how much a student is learning.
+MCAS helps to determine how much a student is learning.

 An MCAS-Alt portfolio shows what the student has learned during the school year.
-Scores provide accurate and detailed feedback that can be used to identify challenging goals and instruction.
+Scores provide accurate and detailed feedback that can be used to identify challenging goals and instruction for the future.

 Including all students in a school's or district's test results ensures that all students will be taught.

 Counting the results of students who take the MCAS-Alt means that those students are more likely to be considered when resource decisions are made.

 As learning improves, expectations are raised.

 Evidence indicates that students learn more than expected when they are engaged in instruction based on the state's learning standards, and when they participate in assessments based on those learning standards.
-The MCAS-Alt also provides an alternative pathway for some high school students with disabilities to earn a Competency Determination and be eligible to receive a high school diploma.